c-melchor/c-melchor/README.md

 - 🤔 I'm currently learning more about data structures and algorithms.
 - 💬 Ask me about the time I went to Brazil without learning Portuguese first. 😆
 - ⚡ Fun fact: I have bungy jumped off the world's highest bungy bridge (S.Africa, 709 ft || 216 m)
+- 📩 I can be reached on [LinkedIn](https://www.linkedin.com/in/camelchor/)

 ------
 🧰 Toolbox